RamilMukhametov/vtol_pmu_node/README.md

 2. TestBuzzer
     - I don't know how to automatically test it...
 4. TestGateMonitor
     - TC1.
+Test good gate
       Reboot the node.
-      Set `gate.threshold` to 0 (that means gates are always ok).
+      Set `gate.threshold` to 4095 (that means gates are always ok).
       Wait for 15 seconds.
       Debug message should not appear.
       The NodeStatus should have good health.
     - TC2.
+Test bad gates
       Reboot the node.
-      Set `gate.threshold` to 4095 (that means gates are always bad).
+      Set `gate.threshold` to 0 (that means gates are always bad).
       Verify, that the node publish LogMessage with 0.1 Hz rate (burst publishing are not allowed, first 5 second node publish nothing)
       The NodeStatus should have CRITICAL health.